-- 99. The Issues and Scoping consultation proposed that the Local Plan would make provision for gypsy and traveller accommodation to meet the needs of the Borough.
-Views received expressed concern that sporadic development over recent years has affected the character of areas, and that there is a need for a firm, clear policy position, around any planned increase in provision. - 100.Officers propose to review the evidence regarding needs, against new national policy taking into account sub regional issues and the Duty to Co-operate with other relevant bodies, and adjust the Local Plan accordingly.
+- 94. The Issues and Scoping consultation proposed that the Local Plan would make provision for gypsy and traveller accommodation to meet the needs identified in the recent Gypsy and Traveller Accommodation Needs Assessment.
+As well as planned extensions/expansions to Honeypot Lane and Neasham Road sites, it was recognised that further land may be needed in the medium to long term.
+Additional needs are also likely to arise because we are now planning for 20 years ahead, and not 15 as previously. - 95.
+Views expressed included a concern that sporadic development over recent years has affected the character of areas, and that there is a need for a firm, clear policy position, around any planned increase in provision.
+There was agreement that the current evidence needs to be reviewed and brought up to date. - 96.
+The Council proposes to review the evidence of Gypsy and Traveller accommodation needs, taking into account sub regional issues and the Duty to Cooperate with other relevant bodies.
+The new Local Plan will include policies on plot and pitch targets for travelling showpeople and Gypsies and Travellers respectively, a five year supply of specific deliverable sites to meet needs, and broad locations for further provision beyond that.